 Use a fuel stabilizer/conditioner regularly during operation and storage.
 A stabilizer/conditioner cleans the engine during operation and prevents gum-like varnish deposits from forming in the engine during periods of storage.
 Important Do not use fuel additives other than a fuel stabilizer/conditioner.
 Do not use fuel stabilizers with an alcohol base such as ethanol, methanol, or isopropanol.

-- 1. Clean around the fuel tank cap (Fig. 5). - 2.
-Remove the cap from the tank. - Fill the fuel tank with unleaded gasoline to within 1/4 to 1/2 in.
-(6 to 13 mm) from the top of the tank.
+1. Clean around the fuel tank cap (Fig. 9).

+- 1. Fuel tank cap - 2.
+Remove the cap from the tank. - 3.
+Fill the fuel tank with unleaded gasoline to within 1/4 to 1/2 inch (6 to 13 mm) from the top of the tank.
 Do not fill into the filler neck. - 4.
 Install the fuel tank cap and wipe up any spilled gasoline.